captn3m0/codechef/_problems/medium/COINS.md

 ### Input

 The input will contain several test cases (not more than 10).
-Each testcase is a single line with a number n, 0 <= n <= 1 000 000 000.
+Each testcase is a single line with a number n, 0 &lt;= n &lt;= 1 000 000 000.
 It is the number written on your coin.

 ### Output